 5. Large Heated Outdoor Cabin

-This large heated cabin for dogs comes with a 150-watt heater that’s sufficient to keep your dog warm in the winter.
+This large heated cabin for dogs doesn’t come with a 150-watt heater that’s sufficient to keep your dog warm in the winter.
+So make sure you invest in one separately.
+The wooden panels provide great insulation from cold weather.
 The manufacturer uses fir wood in this cabin, which is pretty good for outdoor use.
 Also, the raised floor makes it easier for dogs to avoid snow and rain.

 Dog owners with medium-sized dogs have enjoyed using this heated outdoor dog house.
 With roughly 40 by 30 inches of space inside, it’s good enough to accommodate a regular pooch.

 We know, this is an insulated dog house, not a heated one.
 But it’s just as good and if your dog feels cold, then a separate dog house heater could just about solve the problem for you (at times, that’s more economical than buying an outdoor dog house that comes with an included heater in the package.)
 With that said, this dog house is one of the most attractive plastic houses in the market.
 Supporting pets up to 70 lbs, its durable nature is perfect for the harsh weather.

 Another great thing about the Suncast Outdoor Dog House is that it’s incredibly easy to assemble.
 Customers have appreciated that a lot, especially since the assembling process requires no tools and takes less than 10 minutes.

 7. Indigo Igloo Dog House by Petmate